-If you have days within your company with everyone must take such as public holidays or forced shutdown periods then you should look at Mandatory Company Holidays.
+If you have days within your company with everyone must take such as public holidays then you should look at Mandatory Company Holidays.

 By using Mandatory Company Holidays you get two benefits: